Who we are

-In addition to serving these organizations, the men and women gather with each other each month to reflect on their service experience, and also have the opportunity to meet individually with a spiritual reflector.
+In addition to their service, IVC members gather with each other each month to reflect on their service experience, and also have the opportunity to meet individually with a spiritual reflector.
 IVC’s community and spiritual aspects set IVC apart from other volunteer opportunities.
 Reflection is integral to the experience of service in order to, in the words of St. Ignatius,” find God in all things.”
-IVC integrates a spiritual support program into a volunteer’s service.